Economica’s Assessments: Additional information requirements for self-employed individuals (personal injury cases)

 We have outlined below the additional information which we typically require when the plaintiff was/is self-employed.
 This information is required in addition to our usual requirements for a loss of income assessment (outlined here).

-- Financial statements and balance sheets for the business before and (if applicable) after the accident.
-(The former are often contained within the tax returns.)
+☐ Financial statements (income statements) for the business before and (if applicable) after the accident.

 More details may be required depending on the level of complexity of the case and the amount of support one wishes to establish for the assumptions used.
 These cases generally require 1.5 to 2.5 times as much work as ordinary injury and fatal cases, if the full methodology is required, but can be done much more quickly if some approximations are used and/or if assumptions are taken as provided by the plaintiff.

 For a printable version of this checklist, click here.